Mr-xRed/silverbullet-libraries/Admonitions_multiligual.md

 ## Implementation

-To not have multiple space-styles for the different languages I left the admonition types in wnglish, and handle the multi language support only in the SlashCommand definitions (you can check out below).
+To not have multiple space-styles for the different languages I left the admonition types in english, and handle the multi language support only in the SlashCommand definitions (you can check out below).

 ### Styling, icons and colors